Dr. Faustus as a Tragic Hero | As Per “Poetics” by Aristotle

 Although, he becomes arrogant yet this is what Aristotle calls “Hamartia”.
 It is the “err” of Dr. Faustus, which leads him towards his destruction.
 There is hardly any critic, who says that Dr. Faustus is purely bad or evil kind of person.
 Most of the critics agree that Dr. Faustus is the combination of both good and evil, due to which he perfectly fits for tragedy and becomes a perfect tragic hero.

 Thirdly, there is no denying the fact that Dr. Faustus falls from prosperity to adversity.
-He signs the agreement, enjoys life, does what he wants and ultimately suffers.
+He signs the agreement, enjoys life, does what he want and ultimately suffers.
 In the start, he is prosperous but at the end of the play, we see his miserable condition.
 Hell becomes his permanent destination.

 Suffering is one of the most important ingredients of tragedy because catharsis always depends on suffering.
 In this play, Dr. Faustus, in the climax, cries.
 He seeks help but cannot find any refuge.
 Spectators cry with Dr. Faustus.
 He regrets but no help reaches for him.
 Finally, he meets with his death.
 Notwithstanding, it is not the death of Dr. Faustus, which frightens us but his everlasting agonies.
 His sufferings in the eternal world terrify us.
 Dr. Faustus, in this way, justifiably completes this requirement of tragic hero too.